 Registrants will be granted access to course materials and recordings for 60 days after each session.

 In ENGO workplace culture, staff are typically expected to go above and beyond due to their dedication to “the cause”.
-This approach increases the risk of burnout for everyone, but has special impacts on BIPOC staff.
+This approach increases the risk of burnout for everyone but has special impacts on BIPOC staff.
 We will discuss the concept of organizational cultures of care, explore different caring strategies and impacts, and identify how to integrate care into all aspects of organizational culture.

-In the final session, we bring everything together with a solid work plan designed to set you up for success to take your learnings back to your organization, and discuss how to drive transformative change via BIPOC inclusion.
+In the final session, we bring everything together with a solid work plan designed to set you up for success to take your learnings back to your organization and discuss how to drive transformative change via BIPOC inclusion.

 Session 1: Settler Colonialism 101